At a glance

 Who is Eligible?

 Applicant(s), age 35 or younger, who have demonstrated excellence in their chemical information related research and who are developing careers that have the potential to have a positive impact on the utility of chemical information relevant to chemical structures, reactions and compounds, are invited to submit applications.
+Proposals from those who have not received a Grant in the past will be given preference.
 While the primary focus of the Grant Program is the career development of young researchers, additional bursaries may be made available at the discretion of the Trust.
 All requests must follow the application procedures noted below and will be weighed against the same criteria.

 Which Activities are Eligible?